-As people begin to recognize the value of nutrition in the healthcare industry, Health Coaches are becoming more common than ever.
+As more people recognize the value of nutrition in the healthcare industry, Health Coaches are becoming more common in healthcare spaces than ever before.
 In a hospital or physician’s office, Health Coaches work alongside a care team of doctors and nurses to incorporate nutrition and other beneficial lifestyle practices into clients’ care plans.

 Medical professionals have begun to dive into the world of health coaching to better incorporate holistic practices into traditional medicine.
 Nurses in particular have begun completing health coaching courses like IIN’s Health Coach Training Program to gain a better understanding of whole-person health.
 So how are Nurse Health Coaches different from nurses or Health Coaches, and how can they assist their patients differently?